ScoopInstaller/.github/.github/CONTRIBUTING.md

 ## Contribution process

-Once you've found an issue you'd like to work on, please follow these steps to make your contribution:
+Once you've found an issue you'd like to work on, please follow these steps to make your contribution.
+Start by proposing a new issue.

+## Proposing a new issue

+If you want to work on something that there is no GitHub issue for, including for submitting a new package, follow these steps:

+1. Create a new GitHub issue associated with the relevant repository and propose your change there.
+Be sure to include implementation details and the rationale for the proposed change.
+    * We are very reluctant to accept random pull requests without a related issue created first.
+2. Wait for a project maintainer to evaluate your issue and decide whether it's something that we will accept a pull request for.
+3. Once the project maintainer has approved the issue, you may start work on code as described in the **Contribution process** section above.

+When in doubt, ask a question in the Discussions tab of the relevant repository.

 ### For Scoop core: